Wisdom Tooth Removal?

 Pre + Post

 If we’ll be performing your wisdom tooth removal under general anesthesia, you can’t eat or drink anything for the eight hours leading up to surgery.
 You’ll also need to arrange for someone to drive you to and from your appointment.
-Your driver will have to remain at Pacific Surgical Arts during the entire procedure.
+Your driver will have to remain at Premiere Surgical Arts during the entire procedure.
 For patients under 18 years of age, the appointed driver must be a parent or legal guardian.

 During the healing period following surgery, it’s common to experience mild discomfort and bleeding around the extraction site.
 However, in most cases, you’ll be able to resume your normal activity the day after removal.
 Dr. Jung will give you specific postoperative instructions to promote recovery and ensure the procedure is a success.